This post may contain affiliate links. Please read my disclosure policy.

 Cooking the pork tenderloin

-- Once the tenderloin is stuffed, sear it with some olive oil in a dutch oven pot over the stove.
+- Once the tenderloin is stuffed, sear it with some olive oil in a dutch oven pot over the stove.3 tablespoon olive oil

 - Once seared, cover and cook in a hot oven at 430 F – 220C for 30-35 minutes, turning it around halfway.

-- Once it is done, remove from the pan over a cutting board.
+- Once it is done, remove it from the pan over a cutting board.

-- Cover with aluminium foil and let it rest for 10 minutes before slicing it.
+- Cover with aluminum foil and let it rest for 10 minutes before slicing it.

-- While the pork is resting, deglaze the pan with 1 cup of water, 1 tsp of corn starch and 1 cube of chicken stock.
+- While the pork is resting, deglaze the pan with 1 cup of water, 1 teaspoon of corn starch and 1 cube of chicken stock.2 cups fresh water, 1 teaspoon cornstarch, 1 cube homemade chicken stock

 - Let it boil and reduce until it thickens.

-- At the end add 1 cup of Cognac and let it evaporate.
+- At the end add 1 cup of Cognac and let it evaporate.½ cup Cognac

 - Pour the gravy into a fancy ramekin.
 If you want it smooth, you can filter the gravy with a sieve.